First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 - Part 3 is all about pay rates and work.
 I show you my payslips, what I earned, and you can too in 2024!
 I show you all special occasions where you can earn more money!

 - Part 4 is all about finding typical backpacker jobs and pay rates.
-I show you all relevant ways, platforms, and websites where you can find jobs and as well as typical pay rates!
+I show you all relevant ways, platforms, and websites where you can find jobs!

 - Part 5 is all about extending your working holiday visa in Australia and the required 88 days of specified work!
 (Farm work)